Irreversible dynamics on Poisson manifolds: Acknowledgements

 \section{Acknowledgements}

-EL expresses gratitude towards Sonja Cox, Darryl Holm, Ruiao Hu and Oliver Street for many insightful discussions during the preparation of this work.
+EL expresses gratitude towards Sonja Cox, Darryl Holm, Ruiao Hu, Bas Janssens, Eric Opdam and Oliver Street for many insightful discussions during the preparation of this work.
+Several of the anonymous referees made valuable comments to improve this work.
 EL was supported by NWO grant VI.Vidi.213.070.